johnpranoy7/adventra/README.md

 ## Product Vision

 ### **Far Vision**
 Adventra becomes the leading platform for adventure seekers worldwide, revolutionizing how people find like-minded partners for outdoor activities.
-The app incorporates AI-driven matching, predictive analytics for trip planning, and integrates with smart wearables to enhance safety and experience tracking.
-Over time, Adventra expands into a global adventure ecosystem, offering guided experiences, gear rentals, and partnerships with travel and outdoor brands.
+Many individuals struggle to connect with others who share their passion for adventure, making it difficult to plan trips, find reliable companions, and ensure safety.
+Adventra solves this problem by offering a seamless, user-friendly experience similar to dating apps—users can swipe left to pass, swipe right to connect, and chat with potential adventure partners.
+Don’t miss the opportunity to find like-minded people to embark on exciting adventures like hiking, boating, rafting, sky diving, skiing, and more.
 ### **Near Vision**
 Develop and launch a functional prototype of Adventra that effectively connects users based on adventure preferences, skill levels, and geographic proximity.
 The initial release will include user profile creation, adventure-based matching, in-app messaging, and social media integration.
 The goal is to validate the core concept, gather user feedback, and iterate on features to improve engagement and usability.

 ### **Stakeholders**
-List the key stakeholders and their roles in the project.
+- New User
+- Existing User
+- Travel Providers
+- Developers
+- Product Managers
+- Marketing
+- VC
+- Business Development

 ### **Tech Stack**
 - Frontend - React.js / Express.js